odoo/documentation/content/applications/websites/website/publish/multi_website.rst

 Prices per Product* in Website settings.

 Then, go to :menuselection:`Website --> Products → Pricelists` to create additional pricelists.
-Read `Pricelists Documentation <https://www.odoo.com/documentation/user/online/ecommerce/maximizing_revenue/pricing.html>`__,
+Read :doc:`Pricelists Documentation <../../ecommerce/maximizing_revenue/pricing>`,

 If you need help.
 Select a website to make a pricelist only available on this website.